Expat Burnout — What It Is and How to Get Through It

 Living in a new country alone is an adventure but it can also bring a fear of loneliness as you’re away from your friends and family.
 At the beginning, it’s good to make the most of any opportunities to meet new people, even if it’s only online.
-Having a calendar full of coffee dates and dinners with friends can be a real mood booster at first but it’s a bit unrealistic, especially if you’re working full time.
-After a while, it can also get overwhelming to be continually busy and rush from one meet-up to the next.
+Having a calendar full of activities can be a real mood booster at first but after a while, it can also get overwhelming to be continually busy, especially if you also work full time.
 If you’re constantly thinking about the next exciting activity, you don’t get to enjoy what is actually happening in the present.

-By spreading out social events and giving yourself time to breathe, you will be able to enjoy the time you’re spending with friends even more.
+By giving yourself time to breathe, you will be able to enjoy the time you’re spending with friends even more.
 It can be hard at first to not try to please everyone around you but over time you’ll learn that saying no is not the end of the world and that your friends will understand.
 It’s just as important to make time for yourself as it is to make time for your friends!

 Make Self-Care a Priority

 Being busy can stop us from checking in with our own emotions but it’s important to take care of yourself first, which might mean you need to change your priorities a little and move self-care to the top of your agenda.
 Taking time to actually recognize your feelings and check in with yourself is something which you should do regularly.
 Give yourself time to relax, slow down, and look after your mental health as it’s possibly even more important than prioritizing your physical health.
 If you’re feeling worn out, then listen to your body and take the hint — ignoring the signs will only make you burn out even more.

-Light a few candles, have a bath, and cook yourself something delicious for dinner!
-Having an evening to yourself is a simple yet effective start in helping you to relax and check in with yourself.
+Lighting a few candles, having a bath, and cooking yourself something delicious for dinner are simple, yet effective, ways in helping you to relax and check in with yourself.